-Xian Muslim street food is all about the Shanxi local specialized food, different types of noodles, pancakes, dumplings, candies and cakes.
+Xian Muslim street food is all about the Shaanxi local specialized food, different types of noodles, pancakes, dumplings, candies and cakes.
 This street is a perfect place to experience Xian local life and food culture.
 This is part one of a three-part series for my journey at Muslim street.

 When you walk in, it might be just too much to take in.
 The Street is lined up with local restaurants and food stalls.
 You can find the most famous Xian dishes here, such as marinated meat in a baked bun, pita bread soaked in lamb soup, and Xian dumplings.